connortwiegand/ctw-hugo-academic/content/authors/admin/_index.md

     url: https://www.uoregon.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include machine learning, non-traditional time preferences, and AI's role in strategic interaction.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Machine Learning
-  - Computational Linguistics
+  - Time Preferences
-  - Information Retrieval
+  - AI and Strategic Interaction

 # Education to show in About widget
 education: